gk646/raynodes/README.md

   //-----------LIFE CYCLE-----------//
   //Called once at creation time virtual void onCreate(EditorContext& ec, Node& parent) {}
-  //IMPORTANT: Only called when the node is destroyed (only happens after its delete action is destroyed) virtual void onDestruction(Node& parent) {}
+  //IMPORTANT: Only called once when the node is finally destroyed (only happens after its delete action is destroyed)
+  //This may happen very delayed or even never! virtual void onDestruction(Node& parent) {}
   //Called whenever component is removed from the screen (delete/cut) virtual void onRemovedFromScreen(EditorContext& ec, Node& parent) {}